hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 - `AacFlTransition Automatically()`<br/>
 Set an exit time at 0, so that it may transition almost immediately.

-- `AacFlTransition AfterAnimationIsAtLeastAtPercent(float exitTimeNormalized)`<br/>
+- `AacFlTransition AfterAnimationIsAtLeastAtNormalized(float exitTimeNormalized)`💡<br/>
-Set the exit time at a specific normalized amount. // FIXME: Percent is a misnomer.
+Set the exit time at a specific normalized amount.

+- ~`AacFlTransition AfterAnimationIsAtLeastAtPercent(float exitTimeNormalized)`~<br/>
+  Set the exit time at a specific normalized amount.<br/>
+  Note: Percent is a misnomer.
+You are expected to provide a value expressed as a normalized value (where 1 represents the clip duration).<br/>
+  This function behaves identically to `AfterAnimationIsAtLeastAtNormalized(float)`

 #### Interruption source